-Philippians, perhaps like no other book of the Bible, reflects the heart of OM Ireland to partner with the local church, to see leaders and laypersons alike trained, equipped, and resourced to carry out the task of reaching their local communities and making disciples of all nations.
+The heart of OM Ireland is to partner with the local church, to see leaders and laypersons alike trained, equipped, and resourced to carry out the task of reaching their local communities and making disciples of all nations.

-Through the Philippian Project, we are seeking to mobilise and facilitate long term workers across the Republic of Ireland.
+Through Partners for Church Growth, we are seeking to mobilise and facilitate long term workers across the Republic of Ireland.
 These workers will serve in a variety of ministry roles as appropriate to their gifting and the needs of the church.